hilderjares/tasks-list-react/README.md

-# React app to manager tasks
+# React app to manage tasks

-### To-do list é o novo Hello World ? :p